Horry County Planning Commission approves rezoning requests for over 160 homes in Longs

 According to the commission, animal rendering, construction and demolition transfer, mixed industrial and scrap metal processors are allowed within a MA2 but not a MA1 zone.

-The proposals will now move to Horry County Council at their next meeting on May 17.
+The proposals will now move to Horry County Council at its next meeting on May 17.